History of ESPN on ABC: Earliest coverage of the National Football League

-In 1948 and 1950, ABC televised the National Football League Championship Game.
+In 1948 and 1950, ABC televised the NFL Championship Game.
 Harry Wismer provided commentary for the game in 1948 game and the game in 1955 joined by Red Grange and Joe Hasel.
-Since the game was played in Los Angeles, there was no network telecast of the 1951 NFL Championship Game because at that time there was no way to send live TV programs from the West Coast to the East Coast and vice versa.
+Since the game was played in Los Angeles, there was no network telecast of the 1951 NFL Championship Game because at that time there was no way to send live television programs from the West Coast to the East Coast and vice versa.

-ABC first broadcast regular season National Football League games in 1953.
+ABC first broadcast regular season NFL games in 1953.
 At the time, they only broadcast Chicago Bears home games and Chicago Cardinals home games.
 Beginning in 1954, ABC added Washington Redskins home games.
 In ABC's final year of their initial go around with the National Football League, they added Los Angeles Rams and San Francisco 49ers games (for the Pacific Time Zone affiliates) to go along with their coverage of the Bears and Cardinals.
 Wire accounts found in newspaperarchive.com indicated that the Washington-Philadelphia game in Week 2 of the 1953 season, was to have been regionally televised by ABC, but the cables needed for the telecast never arrived.
 The articles said that NFL Commissioner Bert Bell was "fuming" over the incident.

 ABC's relationship with the NFL at this point pretty much ended when CBS began carrying regular season games across its network nationwide in 1956.
-This came off the heels of the NFL's previous principal network TV partner, the DuMont Network suspending its operations.
-Less than five years later however, ABC became the initial network television partner for the American Football League.
+This came off the heels of the NFL's previous principal network television partner, the DuMont Network suspending its operations.
+Less than five years later however, ABC became the initial network television partner for the American Football League (AFL).
 The deal called for ABC to broadcast approximately 37 regular season games, the AFL Championship Game and the AFL All-Star Game.
 These games were typically broadcast regionally on 15 consecutive Sundays and on Thanksgiving Day.
 This became the first ever cooperative television plan for professional football, in which the proceeds of the contract were divided equally among member clubs; the National Football League would follow suit in 1961, a move that required Congress to pass the Sports Broadcasting Act of 1961 to accommodate such collective broadcasting contracts.